What to Expect

 What to expect at your first appointment:

-• During the first appointment, clients will receive a comprehensive review of the program and a discussion about their treatment goals to establish a clear path forward.
+• During your first appointment, you will receive a review of the program and discuss your treatment goals to establish a clear path forward.

-• Clients will be requested to review and sign consent forms as well as a treatment contract, ensuring mutual understanding and agreement on the terms of the therapeutic process.
+• You will be requested to review and sign consent forms as well as your treatment contract.